mantrajsframework/mantrad/docs/33-mantra-API-reference.md

 AddCss( resource )
 ```

 Adds to the current request a css file placed at "css" folder.
-The resource is indicated with "componentname.filename" format.
+The resource is indicated with "componentname.filename" format or an array of "componentname.filename" strings.

 All css files added with AddCss() in the same request, will be rendered at "mantra-css-files" Mustache tag indicated in html root document.